Auckland Metro Rail Franchise

 The franchise will also include train operations through the City Rail Link (CRL) when it opens.
 The successful franchisee will have a large role in testing and commissioning of the CRL infrastructure in the lead up to the opening of the project.

-Contract duration is subject to industry consultation but is indicatively thought to comprise a base term and performance extension totalling 12-15 years.
+Contract duration is subject to industry consultation but is indicatively thought to comprise a base term and performance extension totaling 12-15 years.

-In April 2019, AT released an Advance notice to inform industry of an upcoming market sounding exercise.
+April 2019: AT released an Advance notice to inform industry of an upcoming market sounding exercise.
 AT is seeking input from industry to help design the best operating model and commercial framework.
+Indicative dates were provided for EOI, RFT, Contract Award and Commencement of Operations.

-AT previously tendered for a new rail franchise contract in 2015, but postponed the tender due to the initiation of the Auckland Transport Alignment Project and the commencement of construction on CRL City Rail Link.
+AT previously tendered for a new rail franchise contract in 2015, but postponed the tender due to the initiation of the Auckland Transport Alignment Project and the commencement of construction on CRL.
 Companies shortlisted at the time included Transdev, Serco and NZ Government-owned KiwiRail.